simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 The above assumes that the client can send multiple messages to the same queue without waiting for confirmations they were sent.
 That requires some capacity/limits management.
 It also requires holding unconfirmed responses (they will be confirmed via acknowledge_corr_id, assuming they are increasing, so one forward can confirm multiple responses).

 A possible alternative is to reject additional forwards until the first is sent and process forward as a confirmation of receiving `response` by the client, so it will be removed from the proxy.

-Unsolved problems:

-1. How to prevent correlation of destination IDs, so that proxy cannot observe how many queues the client has on a destination relay.
-E.g. some way to generate different destination IDs for the same queue that would be recognised by the destination relay but not by the proxy.
-Possibly, relay would have to include a public key in its address so that the client can encrypt destination ID and include a random public key used to compute DH secret in each block.